Nidaoke/Encrypted-Messaging-Service-CEN3031/Sprint4.md

     A homepage that doubles as a chatroom is created and messages are now able to be sent.
 There is a search bar that will later be able to autofill a user's friends for selection.
 Additionally, the messages are able to be stored in the backend successfully.
 Tester1 and Tester2 are dummy accounts made for this purpose.
+    The backend-database has been setup to allow for friend requests to be sent between users, and relationships established between them.
+    This allows for users to target their messages and view them between specific friends that they have mutually added.
     The goal for next sprint is to be able to send/store longer messages, refine the visuals of various components, connect/route everything together, and hopefully get to the authentification during sign up.